Blyzz616/diZcord/README.md

 Ok, So this needs to be run on the instance that is running the Project Zomboid server.
 Obviously the OS needs to be Linux with Bourne Again Shell (BASH) and a few other dependencies, listed later.
 You'll also have to have your own Discord Server (or have admin rights to the server) to get a Webhook set up.
-~~The user that you use to install diZcord should have sudo access.~~
+The user that you use to install diZcord should have sudo access.

 _File list:_

-~~The install wizard creates more executable scripts in /opt/disboid/ and one (start.sh) which is created in your home folder these are described below~~ (Will re-do this when it is working again)

 - start.sh - starts the server in a screen instance so that it will not be closed accidentally
 - restart.sh - Accepts inputs of "now" and "1" to "5" (./restart 4 will begin shutting down the server in 4 minutes)